kraj/meta-clang/README.md

 # Default C++ Standard Library Switch

-Using RUNTIME bariable will select which C++ runtime is used, however it can be overridden if needed to by modifying `LIBCPLUSPLUS` variable, usually defaults used by `RUNTIME` is best fit. e.g. below we select LLVM C++ as default C++ runtime.
+Using RUNTIME variable will select which C++ runtime is used, however it can be overridden if needed to by modifying `LIBCPLUSPLUS` variable, usually defaults used by `RUNTIME` is best fit. e.g. below we select LLVM C++ as default C++ runtime.